-Add the peeled & chopped pumpkin, tomato, red lentils and a pinch of salt and pepper to the saucepan.
+Add the peeled & chopped pumpkin, red lentils and a pinch of salt and pepper to the saucepan.
 Bring to the boil, then reduce the heat to a simmer.
-Cover with a lid and cook until the lentils are softened, 24-28 minutes.
+Cover with a lid and cook until the lentils have softened, 24-28 minutes.
 Stir through the baby spinach leaves until wilted, 1 minute.
 Season to taste.

 TIP: If the dhal is looking a little dry, just add a splash of water.

 While the dhal is simmering, finely chop the coriander.
 In a small bowl, combine the coriander, olive oil (2 tbs for 2 people / 4 tbs for 4 people) and a pinch of salt and pepper.

 When the dhal has 10 minutes cook time remaining, brush some coriander oil over both sides of a mini flour tortilla.
 Heat a medium frying pan over a medium-high heat and add the tortilla.
 Cook until golden, 1 minute each side.
 Transfer to a plate lined with paper towel and repeat with the remaining tortillas (see ingredients list) and coriander oil.
 Thinly slice the long green chilli (see ingredients list), if using.

 Tear the coriander flatbreads in half.
 Divide the Indian pumpkin and coconut dhal between bowls.
 Sprinkle with the chilli (if using).
-Dollop over the yoghurt and serve with the coriander flatbreads and yoghurt.
+Dollop over the yoghurt and serve with the coriander flatbreads.